octaprog7/DS3231/README.md

 Just connect your DS3231 module board to Arduino, ESP or any other board with MicroPython firmware.

 Supply voltage DS3231 3.3 Volts or 5V!
-If you use lithium backup battery CR2032, supply your DS3231 board from 3.3 V only!
-If the supply voltage is greater than 3.3 Volts, the СR2032 battery will become unusable due to the recharging circuit located on the board.
+If you use lithium (Li-Ion) backup battery CR2032, supply your DS3231 board from 3.3 V only!
+If the supply voltage is greater than 3.3 Volts, the СR2032 Li-Ion battery will become unusable due to the recharging circuit located on the board.

 1. VCC